-Tutorial: Azure Active Directory integration with JIRA SAML SSO by Microsoft
+Tutorial: Azure Active Directory single sign-on (SSO) integration with JIRA SAML SSO by Microsoft

-In this tutorial, you learn how to integrate JIRA SAML SSO by Microsoft with Azure Active Directory (Azure AD).
-Integrating JIRA SAML SSO by Microsoft with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate JIRA SAML SSO by Microsoft with Azure Active Directory (Azure AD).
+When you integrate JIRA SAML SSO by Microsoft with Azure AD, you can:

-- You can control in Azure AD who has access to JIRA SAML SSO by Microsoft.
+- Control in Azure AD who has access to JIRA SAML SSO by Microsoft.

-- You can enable your users to be automatically signed-in to JIRA SAML SSO by Microsoft (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to JIRA SAML SSO by Microsoft with their Azure AD accounts.

 Use your Microsoft Azure Active Directory account with Atlassian JIRA server to enable single sign-on.
 This way all your organization users can use the Azure AD credentials to sign in into the JIRA application.
 This plugin uses SAML 2.0 for federation.